 If you’re concerned about experiencing weight fluctuations after starting treatment with an SSRI or other antidepressant, make sure you let your healthcare provider know.
 They may be able to prescribe an antidepressant that’s less likely to affect your weight or body composition.

 SSRIs are not addictive, habit-forming medications.
 However, abruptly stopping treatment with an SSRI or other antidepressant can potentially cause you to experience withdrawal symptoms referred to as antidepressant discontinuation syndrome.

 To avoid experiencing withdrawal symptoms, it’s important to talk with your healthcare provider before stopping or adjusting your dosage of any SSRI.

 In general, SSRIs are safer and less likely to cause side effects than other, older antidepressant medications.
 However, like all medications, SSRIs still have certain risks.

 All antidepressants, including SSRIs, feature an FDA “black box” warning that notifies users of an increased risk of suicidal thoughts and/or behavior.
 This elevated risk affects people under the age of twenty-four.
 It does not appear to affect adults above 24 years of age.

-Because of this, it’s best not to drink while you’re using any SSRI antidepressant.
-If you are a regular alcohol drinker, or have an alcohol use disorder, make sure that you inform your healthcare provider before using any type of antidepressant.
+Make sure to check the drug label for any medication you use before consuming alcohol.
+If you are a frequent alcohol drinker, or have an alcohol use disorder, inform your healthcare provider before using any type of antidepressant.